ishaan-gupta-au/retail-forecast/README.md

 # Retail Forecast Project

 Applied exponential smoothing methods and ARIMA modelling techniques to obtain a forecast of turnover in the recreational goods industry in NSW.
 Please visit the link [here](https://ishaan-gupta-au.github.io/retail-forecast/) to view the data analysis.
-The rmd file is also available for download for your perusal.

 Special thanks goes to Professor Rob Hyndman, author of the [Forecasting: Principles and Practice](https://otexts.com/fpp3/) textbook, upon which I based the data analysis.